davetron5000/angular-rails-book/bootstrap.md

 Now that we have the Rails side of things squared away, let's set up Bower, which we'll  use to manage our front-end library dependencies.

-## Set up Bower to Manage Front-End Dependenciies
+## Front-end dependency management with Bower

 Because Rails doesn't provide a way to manage front-end assets, such as JavaScript libraries, fonts, or CSS, the community has taken to bundling popular packages in RubyGems.
 Using the “Engines” feature of Rails, these assets can be placed in the asset